google/keep-sorted/README.md

 </tr>
 </table>

 More prefixes can be made to stick with their successor.
-The argument `sticky_prefixes` takes a comma-separated list of prefixes that will all be treated as sticky.
+The option `sticky_prefixes` takes a comma-separated list of prefixes that will all be treated as sticky.
 These prefixes cannot contain space characters.